 Allowing a girl access to education is to expand her world.
 To educate a girl is to open up a range of possibilities that are otherwise out of her reach.
 She is given agency, the ability to control moving pieces around her and to shape her own future.
 She is no longer being swept around by outside forces.

 But then there’s more.
 Because educating girls expands the whole world.
 To make sure that women are educated affects everyone.
 It improve society, it enhances the economy.
 Equal access to education changes the entire world for the better.

 Kinship United works hard to empower and equip the many women we work with to control their own futures.
-The girls and boys in our Kinships are given equal access to education, and the children attending school is an incredibly high priority.
+The girls and boys in our Kinship Projects are given equal access to education, and the children attending school is an incredibly high priority.
 We believe that all children have the right to learn, and should be given access to this right.
 (You can help send even more Kinship Kids to school by making a gift right now!)
-The girls in our Kinship homes are never married at young ages.
+The girls in our Kinship Homes are never married at young ages.
 Instead, they are given the chance to finish their educations, and then make decisions for themselves once they are adults.

-Kinship is committed to helping empower older women as well, many of whom were unable, usually for the reasons already discussed, to finish their educations when they were young.
+Kinship United is committed to helping empower older women as well, many of whom were unable, usually for the reasons already discussed, to finish their educations when they were young.
 Our Bakery Outreach program teaches women valuable skills that help them support themselves and their children.
 Through their newly gained baking skills, they are able to feed their kids and take care of themselves with dignity.

 These programs help rewrite the stories of girls like Nazziwa.
 They ensure that the end of these stories won’t be “and then she never went back to school.”
 Education transforms lives, and we need to make sure these girls are given a fair shot at it.